Semantic Technologies in Practical Demand Response: An Informational Requirement-based Roadmap: Required Ontology Extensions

 \subsection{Demand Response Scheduling and Management}

-Previous studies have also identified that most DR classes were not available in Brick or in 223p \cite{paul2023open, de2024enabling}, necessitating self-configuration efforts to provide application portability.
+Previous studies have also identified that most DR classes were not available in Brick or in ASHRAE 223\cite{paul2023open, de2024enabling}, necessitating self-configuration efforts to provide application portability.
 This is not unexpected since Brick was not specifically designed for DR purposes.
 Our aim in this section is to identify the appropriate extensions and integrations.
-Thus, we also review DR-specific ontologies and then explain how they can be used to support Brick.
+Thus, we also review DR-specific ontologies and utility-scale models like CIM and then explain how they can be used to support Brick.

 DELTA uses the OpenADR Ontology class \texttt{Event}, which can be used to describe a DR event.
 It includes certain relationships such as \texttt{hasDuration} or \texttt{has\allowbreak Delivery\allowbreak Time}, which are useful for modeling upcoming DR events.
 However, they are not modeled under the same namespaces, which might cause confusion in querying, as they are closely related concepts.
 Therefore, there should be an extended version where we can explicitly model future DR events and their starting and ending times.